How Do I Start A Discrimination Case?

 3. Investigative Conference

-After the MCAD receives your rebuttal, it may schedule what is called an “investigative conference.”
-The conference is held at the MCAD and usually lasts about 10-15 minutes.
+The MCAD may schedule what is called an “investigative conference.”
+The conference is held at the MCAD and usually lasts about 20 minutes.
 THIS IS NOT A “HEARING” – IT DOES NOT MEAN THE MCAD HAS ISSUED A PROBABLE CAUSE FINDING IN YOUR CASE.
 The purpose of the conference is to give the investigator a general sense of what your case is about.
-It also gives the investigator a chance to ask for more information, although the investigator typically will ask a limited number of questions.
+It also gives the investigator a chance to ask for more information.

 As the complainant, you will be given the chance to speak first.
 You typically have about 5-10 minutes to explain what happened in your case and why you believe you were treated differently and worse.
 The employer will then give its side of the case.
 If the employer is represented by a lawyer, the lawyer will make this presentation (although someone, and sometimes several people, from the employer will be with the lawyer).